To its loyal supporters, Bitcoin represents decentralized power to the people.

 If you're completely new to this, you might be asking, what is Bitcoin?
 You can think of Bitcoin as the brand name for the first successful blockchain.
 Blockchain existed in theory but did not become reality until a person (or a group) named Satoshi Nakamoto released it to the world.
 But without Satoshi Nakamoto, it might have taken the rest of the world decades, or perhaps a hundred years to come up with Bitcoin on their own.
 Unlike other inventions like the telephone, there was no one else coming close.
 And once it was here, everyone copied the technology—as if it were a relic left behind by someone from the future.

 In a closer comparison of similarities, the two groups to surge after Occupy Wallstreet were the socialists and the libertarians.
 They were the Occupy Movement.
 They both hated the bailouts, they both wanted the central banks broken up, they both wanted more attention back home, and both felt all the symbolic issues were distractions from the real material problems.
-And right after Occupy, Satoshi Nakamoto created Bitcoin.
+And right after the 2009 financial crisis, Satoshi Nakamoto created Bitcoin.
 As a reaction to all the problems he (she or they) saw with our governance.
 With Bitcoin came consensus, general agreement not by leaders but by the people, handled digitally in a trustless transparent blockchain.

 So what's a blockchain?
 A blockchain is a decentralized and distributed digital network.
 (Comparing this to gold minimizes its capacity.)
 So unlike other systems we are used to, you not only use the system, you are also the system—this is the parallel to democracy (except in this case it would be a global democracy).
 With blockchains there are no localities, no nations, and no centralized government or central authorities.
 Period.
 These things only exist to overcome the problem of trust.
 If you had a possession of property, you need a central authority to prove to everyone else that the possession is yours, so that no one else can take it.
 You also need a central authority to sell it.
 With blockchain, no central authority (nor a disinterested third party) is needed.
 It's all counter party verified—because we are all connected on the network.
 Think of the film The Matrix, where the humans supply the power to the matrix system.
 But unlike the movie where humans are unwitting slaves, there is no illusory world with the blockchain; we become active participants in the system we are powering.
 Rather than slavery, it becomes a co-op, where each participant is also an owner.
 In theory, you don't need mutual trust as everyone is each other's keeper.
 (The blockchain acts as the public escrow between two distrusting parties.
 Everyone can see it and no one can tamper with it.)
 The market still dictates but everyone has power, and everyone has a say.
 (Imagine what this could mean for impoverished and corrupt countries?
 Countries who neither have stable governments or currency?
 Or with the coming automation, a universal basic income powered by the people themselves.)
 This sounds a lot like the beginning of the internet, a global singularity.
 There used to be no difference between a libertarian socialist and an anarchist, until now.
 The blockchain is that difference.